New to Stash? Please start here.

 monitoring.serviceMonitor.labels |

-any label | For Helm installation, app: <generated app name> and release: <release name> .
+any label | For Helm installation, app: <generated app name> and release: <release name>.
 For script installation, app: stash |

 Specify the labels for ServiceMonitor.
 Prometheus crd will select ServiceMonitor using these labels.
-Only usable when monitoring agent is prometheus.io/coreos-operator . |
+Only usable when monitoring agent is prometheus.io/coreos-operator. |

 You have to provides these flags while installing or upgrading or updating Stash.
-Here, are examples for both script and Helm installation process are given which enable monitoring with prometheus.io/coreos-operator
+Here, are examples for both script and Helm installation process are given which enable monitoring with prometheus.io/coreos-operator Prometheuse server for backup & recovery and operator metrics.

 Helm: